digital-land/digital-land/content/architecture/documentation/index.md

 #### Update and commit makerules

 * Makefile rules are version controlled within https://github.com/digital-land/makerules/
-* For the collection repos these definitions are refreshed as the first stage of the pipeline run, and commited to the collection repository
+* For the collection repos these definitions are refreshed as the first stage of the pipeline run, and committed to the collection repository

 #### Install dependencies

-* Install the collector and assoicated python dependencies defined within the collector repository (typically within `requirements.txt` or `setup.py`)
+* Install the collector and associated python dependencies defined within the collector repository (typically within `requirements.txt` or `setup.py`)
 * If `specification` files are defined for this collector, they are also refreshed from [the specification repo](https://github.com/digital-land/specification/) on Github.

 #### Fetch dataset files from S3